 Once bleeding is stemmed, a post tongue tie procedure feeding assessment is done.
 Although an immediate improvement is possible, full advantage cannot be assumed for some time.
 Further support from local breastfeeding support groups alongside my suggestions is strongly advised, and other additional support may also be advised.

 Assessment and consent must be completed prior to the procedure, and appropriately signed.
 Copies can be sent to the parents on request.

-I also manage my facebook page, which is a closed safe space to get information, support and ask questions. it houses lots of evidence and articles too (see the 'announcements' section)
+I also manage a facebook page, which is a closed safe space to get information, support and ask questions.
+It houses lots of evidence and articles too (see the 'announcements' section within)

 The best advice following tongue tie division is to feed to demand (cue/responsive feeding) as often as necessary-this is applicable for both breast and bottle fed infants.
 Babymoons are often advised and allows for undisturbed time between breastfeeding mother and baby to re-learn how to latch with the newly freed tongue muscle, recognise feeding cues and allows for calm, unpressurised time between mother and child.
 Skin-on-skin time can not be emphasized enough.

 Please be wary of anything entering your babies mouth following the tongue tie procedure, such as dummies/pacifiers, bottle teats or fingers for a few days.
 Whilst this is not forbidden caution should be taken as 'knocking' the affected area may reinstate bleeding and could be sore.
 This includes any teething remedies-we do not know how these will react on an open wound, in-particular the powder form.